Are you confused by the health insurance means test? What you need to know about health cover and the Australian Government Rebate.

 There are two ways you can claim your Australian Government Rebate (AGR):

-- Through your insurer – when you buy your health insurance, select the Private Health Insurance Rebate tier you expect to fall under and your insurer will calculate the rebate for you and provide it in the form of a reduced premium.
+- Through your fund – when you buy your health insurance, select the Private Health Insurance Rebate tier you expect to fall under and your fund will calculate the rebate for you and provide it in the form of a reduced premium.

 - From the ATO at tax time – claim the Private Health Insurance Rebate in your tax return as a refundable tax offset.
 This option doesn’t require you to nominate a tier.